 - Giving a home to an adult cat is a responsible choice and can be very rewarding

-- You will be able to choose from a wide variety of cats from every different appearance, age, and temperament
+- You will be able to choose from a wide variety of cats of every different appearance, age and temperament

 - Shelter staff will know each cat well and help you find the right pet for you